Drum Magnets – Permanent

 - Wire Wrapped Rare Earth Drum Magnets (extreme-intensity) – for the separation of para magnetic materials specifically for mineral processing and foundry applications;

 Standard Drum Magnet diameters range from 300mm to 600mm in 50mm increments.
-However, Bunting provide bespoke designs and have supplied Drum Magnets with diameters from 200mm up to 900mm.
+Bunting provides bespoke designs and has supplied Drum Magnets with diameters from 200mm up to 900mm.

-Drum Magnets are supplied as drum only (for incorporation into a customer’s machine or process) or in a completely enclosed housing.
-Houses are recommended where there is a necessity to retain dust within the system or there is a chance of external contamination.
+Drum Magnets are supplied as bare drum (for incorporation into a customer’s machine or process) or in a completely enclosed housing.
+The enclosed housing option is recommended to retain contaminations (e.g. dust).

 The permanent Drum Magnet is perfectly designed to remove ferrous and weakly magnetic particles from dry non-metallic minerals.
 Specific applications include: